Git Flow allows more structured releases, and GitVersion will derive sensible SemVer compatible versions from this structure.

 Feature branches

-May branch off from: develop
+May branch off from: develop Must merge back into:

-Branch naming convention: anything except
+develop Branch naming convention: anything except

-or hotfix-{n}
+or hotfix-{n}.

 TODO: feature branches cannot start with a SemVer. to stop people from create branches named like "4.0.3"